 The requirements and conformity assessment modules are set out in Regulation EU 2016/425 on Personal Protective Equipment.

-As regards certification, AENOR is accredited and authorised to assess conformity, based on assuring the quality of the production process (module D).
+As regards certification, AENOR is accredited and authorised to assess conformity of the type model of the production process with the requirements of Regulation EU 2016/425 (module B) and the on the quality assurance of the production process (module D).

 Audit visits are included in a straightforward way in conventional ISO 9001 audits.
 They are certified by AENOR or other bodies.